Best AEO Platforms 2026

 Profound

-Profound ($99/mo Starter, $399/mo Growth, custom Enterprise at $2,000-5,000+/mo) is the monitoring and intelligence leader in the AEO market, backed by $35M from Sequoia.
-As of May 2026, its Enterprise plan tracks 10+ AI search engines including ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews, Copilot, DeepSeek, Grok, Meta AI, and Google AI Mode.
-Profound's prompt volume analytics show how many people search for specific topics on AI search engines per month, a capability no other platform provides.
+Profound ($99/mo Starter, $399/mo Growth, custom Enterprise at $2,000-5,000+/mo) is the monitoring and intelligence leader in the AEO market, backed by ~$155M in funding (a $96M Series C led by Lightspeed in Feb 2026, with Sequoia participating, at a ~$1B valuation).
+As of July 2026, its Enterprise plan tracks 10+ AI search engines including ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews, Copilot, DeepSeek, Grok, Meta AI, and Google AI Mode.
+Profound's prompt volume analytics and its Query Fanout analysis, the only fanout feature in the market, show how AI search engines expand a topic and how many people search for it per month.

 Best for: Enterprise teams with existing content operations that need the widest AI search engine coverage and prompt volume data.